escapin/bayesianNetworks/README.md

 The aim of our Bayesian Network is to model the environment (the room) by the data gathered from all the sensors.

-We define 6 _observable nodes_ that model the output of each sensor and 1 _hidden node_ that models the possible presence of a person inside the room.
+We define six _observable nodes_ that model the output of each sensor and one _hidden node_ that models the possible presence of a person inside the room.